 June is the month when deciduous plants shed their leaves and move into a dormant period in preparation for an explosion of growth and colour as the spring arrives.
-During this dormant time, we receive a vast selection of fruiting and ornamental trees, shrubs and berries for Winter planting.
+During this dormant time, garden centres in cooler regions receive a vast selection of fruiting and ornamental trees, shrubs and berries for Winter planting.

 Before planting your new fruiting and ornamental deciduous trees it is very important to prepare their new home.
 Dig the hole about twice the size that you need to and dig a generous amount of a premium composted soil improver to give your trees the best start possible.
 When planting new trees, be sure to mound up the soil to avoid planting too deep.
 This allows a nice thick layer of mulch to be applied without covering the base of the tree.
 The application of mulch not only looks great, but helps to retain moisture, warm the soil and suppress weeds.